5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/_SSDTTime/README.md

 7. Add required Kexts to `EFI/OC/Kexts` and your `config.plist` if they are not present already.
 Usually Lilu, VirtualSMC, WhateverGreen (for Graphics) and AppleALC (for Audio).
 8. Save and Reboot.

-## NOTES
+> [!NOTE]
-- The Windows and Linux version of SSDTTime can also dump your system's `DSDT` which is not possible under macOS (for good reasons).
+> - The Windows and Linux version of SSDTTime can also dump your system's `DSDT` which is not possible under macOS (for good reasons).
-- If you are using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases) to edit your config.plist, you can drag files into the respective sections of the App to add them to the EFI/OC folder (.aml, .kext, .efi) and `config.plist`.
+> - If you are using [**OpenCore Auxiliary Tools**](https://github.com/ic005k/QtOpenCoreConfig/releases) for editing your config, you can drag files into the respective sections of the App to add them to the EFI/OC folder (.aml, .kext, .efi) and `config.plist`.
 Alternatively, you can just copy SSDTs, Kexts, Drivers and Tools to the corresponding sections of EFI/OC and the config.plist will be updated automatically to reflect the changes since **OCAT** monitors the EFI folder.